valerielim/Mathematics_For_Machine_Learning--Imperial/week4/W4 – Matrix Multiplication Special Assignment.md

 ### Question 2

-Question: From question 1, you should see that $r'$ can be written as a linear transformation of $r$.
+"From question 1, you should see that $r'$ can be written as a linear transformation of $r$.
 This means we should be able to write $r' = Ar$ for some matrix $A$.
 To help us find an expression for $A$, we can re-write the expression above with Einstein summation convention.
 Which of the answers below correspond to the answer for Question 1?
-Select all that apply.
+Select all that apply."

 Approach: